ipfs/ipfs-docs/docs/concepts/privacy.md

 ### Node IDs and node requests

 The other half of the equation when considering the prospect of IPFS traffic monitoring is that nodes' unique identifiers are themselves public.
-Just like with CIDs, every individual IPFS node has its own public identifier, such as `QmRGgYP1P5bjgapLaShMVhGMSwGN9SfYG3CM2TfhpJ3igE`.
+Just like with CIDs, every individual IPFS node has its own public identifier (known as a PeerID), such as `QmRGgYP1P5bjgapLaShMVhGMSwGN9SfYG3CM2TfhpJ3igE`.

-While a long string of letters and numbers may not be a "Johnny Appleseed" level of human-readable specificity, it's still a long-lived, unique identifier for your node.
-Keep in mind that it's possible to do a DHT lookup on your node's identifier and, particularly if your node is regularly running from the same location (like your home), find your IP address.
+While a long string of letters and numbers may not be a "Johnny Appleseed" level of human-readable specificity, your PeerID is still a long-lived, unique identifier for your node.
+Keep in mind that it's possible to do a DHT lookup on your PeerID and, particularly if your node is regularly running from the same location (like your home), find your IP address.
 Additionally, longer-term monitoring of the public IPFS network could yield information about what CIDs your node is requesting and/or reproviding and when.

 ## Enhancing your IPFS privacy